CellMigrationLab/LabConstrictor/.tools/docs/personal_access_token.md

 # Generate a GitHub Personal Access Token

-To interact with GitHub repositories from your notebook (e.g., cloning, editing, pushing files), you need a GitHub Personal Access Token (PAT).
-This token authenticates your API calls and grants the necessary permissions.
-Here there is a GIF with the steps to generate a token:
+If you want to work with GitHub repositories from your notebook, like cloning, editing, or pushing files, you’ll need a GitHub Personal Access Token (PAT).
+This token lets you authenticate your API calls and gives you the right permissions.
+The GIF below shows the steps to create a token.

 ![Gif of generating a GitHub token](https://github.com/CellMigrationLab/LabConstrictor/blob/doc_source/GitHub_Access_Token.gif)

-For detailed steps, follow the instructions below based on the level of access you need.
+To see the full steps, follow the instructions below that match the type of access you want.

 ## For Read & Write Access